gittuf/gittuf/docs/cli/gittuf_trust_stage.md

 ### Synopsis

-The 'stage' command stages local policy changes from the policy-staging reference and optionally pushes them to a remote repository.
+The 'stage' command stages local policy changes and records them in the RSL.
+It optionally pushes the staged changes to a remote repository.
 It is used to prepare policy updates so they can be reviewed and signed by other users if needed.
-Changes can optionally be committed the to the RSL locally.

 ```
 gittuf trust stage [flags]